spine/spine.site/app/views/mobile_docs/example2.md

 ##<span>Step 2</span> Models

 In MVC frameworks, [models](http://spinejs.com/docs/models) store your application's data, and any logic associated with that data.
-That's it - model's shouldn't know anything else about the rest of your application; they should be completely de-coupled.
+That's it - models shouldn't know anything else about the rest of your application; they should be completely de-coupled.

 Our application needs to track workouts, recording the type of workout, how long it took, and when it took place.